Is there an endpoint to self-improvement?

 Once you get a taste for working on goals, pushing yourself, working on your mission, achieving big things – you’ll never want to stop.
 You’ll always want more.

-And that’s a good thing.
+And that’s a really beautiful thing.
 You’ll never, ever, ever, ever be bored.
 You’ll never, ever, ever be directionless.
 You’ll always know what it is you need to do, and where it is you want to go.
 You’ll have a sense of confidence & self-knowledge most people could never even dream of.
 You’ll know who you are, and who you’re going to be in 1 year’s time.